Afro-Brazilians: Genetic studies

 A 2015 autosomal genetic study, which also analyzed data of 25 studies of 38 different Brazilian populations concluded that: European ancestry accounts for 62% of the heritage of the population, followed by the African (21%) and the Native American (17%).
 The European contribution is highest in Southern Brazil (77%), the African highest in Northeast Brazil (27%) and the Native American is the highest in Northern Brazil (32%).

-According to another study from 2008, by the University of Brasília (UnB), European ancestry dominates in the whole of Brazil (in all regions), accounting for 65,90% of the heritage of the population, followed by the African contribution (24,80%) and the Native American (9,3%).
+According to another study from 2008, by the University of Brasília, European ancestry dominates in the whole of Brazil in all regions, accounting for 65,90% of the heritage of the population, followed by the African contribution (24,80%) and the Native American (9,3%).
 According to an autosomal DNA study (from 2003) focused on the composition of the Brazilian population as a whole, "European contribution [...] is highest in the South (81% to 82%), and lowest in the North (68% to 71%).
-The African component is lowest in the South (11%), while the highest values are found in the Southeast (18%-20%).
-Extreme values for the Amerindian fraction were found in the South and Southeast (7%-8%) and North (17%-18%)".
+The African component is lowest in the South (11%), while the highest values are found in the Southeast (18%–20%).
+Extreme values for the Amerindian fraction were found in the South and Southeast (7%–8%) and North (17%–18%)".
 The researchers were cautious with the results as their samples came from paternity test takers which may have skewed the results partly.

-São Paulo state, the most populous state in Brazil, with about 40 million people, showed the following composition, according to an autosomal study from 2006: European genes account for 79% of the heritage of the people of São Paulo, 14% are of African origin, and 7% Native American.
-A more recent study, from 2013, found the following composition in São Paulo state: 61,9% European, 25,5% African and 11,6% Native American.
+Several other older studies have suggested that European ancestry is the main component in all Brazilian regions.
+Salzano (1997) reported 51% European, 36% African, and 13% Amerindian ancestry for the Northeastern population.
+Santos and Guerreiro (1995) found 47% European, 12% African, and 41% Amerindian ancestry in the north.
+In the southernmost state of Rio Grande do Sul, Dornelles et al. (1999) calculated 82% European, 7% African, and 11% Amerindian ancestries.
+Krieger et al. (1965) studied a Northeastern Brazilian population living in São Paulo and found that whites had 18% African and 12% Amerindian genetic contribution, while blacks had 28% European and 5% Amerindian genetic contribution.
+These Amerindian estimates, like others, have limitations.
+Compared to earlier studies, the 2002 study findings showed higher levels of bidirectional admixture between Africans and non-Africans.